About us

 The Methodist Church

 We are part of the South West cluster of the new Wolverhampton Circuit in the Wolverhampton and Shrewsbury District of the Methodist Church.
-We are closely linked with Wombourne, Gospel Ash and Beckminster Methodist Churches—all in the southwest of the circuit.
-Our current minister is Revd Robert Ely, who joined us in September 2007 having preached previously in the Exeter Circuit.
-Adele Cotterill is our lay worker, helping with the pastoral care work of the church.
+We are closely linked with Wombourne and Beckminster Methodist Churches—all in the southwest of the circuit.
+Our current minster is Revd Teddy Siwila, who joined us in September 2017.
+Richard French is our lay worker, helping with the pastoral care work of the church.

 Our congregation meets for worship on Sunday at 10.30am, including Junior Church.
 Preachers are encouraged to make a special effort to involve the children in the service before they go into the Junior Church.
 All are welcome to stay for a coffee and chat afterwards.
-There is also a Sunday evening service at 6.30pm.
-At 7.30pm on the fourth Wednesday of the month there is a Wednesday evening worship, and on the afternoon of the second Tuesday of the month is Family Hotpot: a worship session for the young and their carers—a chance to do Messy Church.
-On the second Thursday of the month there is usually a "Quiet Communion" at 10.00am.
+There is no Sunday evening service in Church although there are short fortnightly services on Zoom (please contact the office for details).
+On the afternoon of the second Tuesday of the month is Family Hotpot: a worship session for the young and their carers—a chance to do Messy Church (please contact Lesley Cook, 07840 128510).

 Picture of the Christmas Eve orchestra rehearsingMost of our services have a traditional, but friendly, accessible format.
 Hymns and worship songs are usually sung to organ or piano, although it is common for other instruments, such as flute, guitar and percussion, to support the singing.
 On special occasions, like Christmas Eve, the wide range of instruments in use is inspiring.
-We use Hymns and Psalms, and also our own songbook ("Songs for Worship") for more modern songs.
+We use Singing the Faith the new Methodist hymnbook and our own songbook ("Songs for Worship") for more modern songs.
 The New International Version is the bible translation used most of all at the church.

 Picture link to Hearing loop websiteThere is ramp access to the buildings, and a toilet for the disabled.
 An induction loop is fitted in the main church, and a portable loop system available for other meetings, for the use of those with hearing aids.
 We have recently had an audio-visual system installed so that media such as song words can be projected during services and other activities.
 For information about this website's accessibility please see our Accessibility page.

-The church has strong ecumenical links with other churches in Penn: St. Michael's (RC), St. Bartholomew's (C of E) and Penn URC.
-A covenant between the four churches was signed in January 1985, and we come together for regular united services with them.
+The church has ecumenical links with other churches in Penn: St. Michael's (RC), St. Bartholomew's (C of E) and Penn URC.

 We are a strong supporter of Fairtrade, holding sales of Fairtrade products after the morning service on the last Sunday of the month.
-We will be supporting the Wolverhampton and Shrewbury District project—Komera—supporting work in Rwanda in the aftermath of the genocide of 1994.
-More details are available on our Komera Project page.
+Coffee and chat after our service includes filter Fairtrade coffee.

 The Church and Community

 The church is used by many groups, both church and community based.
-These include Rainbows, Brownies and Guides; Beavers, Cubs and Scouts; youth clubs; a poetry group; indoor bowling; Women's fellowship; Wives group; Art Class; Multiple Sclerosis Society; Line Dancing... and much more.
+These include Brownies and Guides; Beavers, Cubs and Scouts; youth clubs; a poetry group; Wives group; Art Class; ... and much more.
 The church notices carry information about many of these activities.

 New Development